nicoladebbia/CredLink/SECURITY.md

 ## Reporting a Vulnerability

-The C2 Concierge team takes security vulnerabilities seriously.
+The CredLink team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings.

 If you discover a security vulnerability, please report it to us privately **before** disclosing it publicly.

 ### How to Report

-- **Email**: security@c2concierge.com
+- **Email**: security@credlink.com
 - **PGP Key**: Available on request
 - **Response Time**: We aim to respond within 48 hours